UniversalDependencies/docs/_fr-dep/det-complex.md

 udver: '2'
 ---

-The `det:complex` relation is used to annotate complex determiners.
+In FrenchSpoken the `det:complex` relation is used to annotate complex determiners.
 Some corpora of the French treebank analyze them with a [fixed]() relation but FrenchSpoken does not: complex determiners are considered as regular constructions and as such, they are syntactically analyzed.
 Like complex prepositions (see the [case:complex]() relation), complex determiners can be coordinated: _Il y a trop de beurre et de sucre dans ce gâteau._

 Here are come examples of complex determiners that follow the pattern "Adv+de+N" like _trop de chocolat_, _beaucoup de fraises_, _énormément d'étoiles_ etc.